SENSEIXENUS2/SENSEIXENUS2.github.io/posts/ctf/THM/Grotto.md

   ![image](https://github.com/SENSEIXENUS2/SENSEIXENUS2.github.io/assets/98669513/8e15c7fe-78af-4781-94f4-95987e8de4f7)

-- I saw a pcap file in the page of mail'directory which I analysed with wireshark and got a username and password for a subdomain
+- I saw a pcap file in the page of mail's directory which I analysed with wireshark and got a username and password for a subdomain
-`development.smag.thm` which is a virtual host
+`development.smag.thm` which is a virtual host.

   ![image](https://github.com/SENSEIXENUS2/SENSEIXENUS2.github.io/assets/98669513/9bd13b5d-0318-4e3a-ad88-eb2028f4c3b0)